Oprah Winfrey Running For President In 2020? What She Said That Has People Hoping It’s True

 — Oprah Winfrey (@Oprah) September 28, 2017

-Though it may seem like a generalized comment from Oprah, people are hoping it means that she’ll seriously consider running for office.
+Although it may seem like a generalized comment from Oprah, people are hoping it means that she’ll seriously consider running for office.
 Perhaps not coming out and repeating that she’s not running in 2020 was all it took to make people think she might be changing her mind.
-If she retweeted the column and thanked the author for his “vote” of confidence, she sent the message that she’s paying attention to what people are thinking about politics and wants to acknowledge it.
+If she retweeted the column and thanked the author for his “vote” of confidence, she sent the message that she’s paying attention to what people are thinking and wants to acknowledge it.

 Some of the reactions to Winfrey’s tweets ranged from fans rallying behind her to run to those who expressed disappointment in getting a novice like Donald Trump into office.
 Ironically, there was a number of people urging her to run for Congress before heading into the White House as a way to get her feet wet in politics first.